GavinDS153/ActivitiesDB/README.md

 # ActivitiesDB
 ### Your personal online guidance counselor

 ActivitiesDB is a website I am building to help high school students find educational oppurtunities.
 Users can browse our database of activities and save them to their account.
-To help users find the most relevant, I have implemented a tag filter feature.
+To help users find the most relevant activities, I have implemented a tag filter feature.

 The following are screenshots of the website in its current form.
 There is still a lot of work to do, including adding more features and drastically updating the UI.
 I hope to one day release the website to the public.
 <br />